medialab/hyphe-traph/fosdem2018/index.md

 ===

-TODO: bonus takeout: varchars
+Benchmark: some astonishing numbers

 ===

-some astonishing numbers
+Implémentation python

+TODO: stems - issue - ternary search tree - balancing

 ===

+TODO: bonus takeaway: varchars

+===

 here we are now. surely some people can do better

+TODO: we used lucene badly but still + stored procedures in Neo4j

 ===